International recognition of Palestine: Background

 In June 1989, the PLO submitted to the government of Switzerland letters of accession to the Geneva Conventions of 1949.
-However, Switzerland, as the depositary state, determined that because the question of Palestinian statehood had not been settled within the international community, it was therefore incapable of determining whether the letter constituted a valid instrument of accession.Due to the [uncertainty] within the international community as to the existence or the non-existence of a State of Palestine and as long as the issue has not been settled in an appropriate framework, the Swiss Government, in its capacity as depositary of the Geneva Conventions and their additional Protocols, is not in a position to decide whether this communication can be considered as an instrument of accession in the sense of the relevant provisions of the Conventions and their additional Protocols.
+As the depositary state, Switzerland determined that because the question of Palestinian statehood had not been settled within the international community, it was therefore incapable of determining whether the letter constituted a valid instrument of accession.Due to the [uncertainty] within the international community as to the existence or the non-existence of a State of Palestine and as long as the issue has not been settled in an appropriate framework, the Swiss Government, in its capacity as depositary of the Geneva Conventions and their additional Protocols, is not in a position to decide whether this communication can be considered as an instrument of accession in the sense of the relevant provisions of the Conventions and their additional Protocols.

-Consequently, in November 1989, the Arab League proposed a General Assembly resolution to formally recognise the PLO as the government of an independent Palestinian state.
-The draft, however, was abandoned when the U.S. again threatened to cut off its financing for the United Nations should the vote go ahead.
-The Arab states agreed not to press the resolution, but demanded that the U.S. promise not to threaten the United Nations with financial sanctions again.
+Consequently, in November 1989, the Arab League proposed a General Assembly resolution to formally recognize the PLO as the government of an independent Palestinian state.
+The draft was abandoned when the U.S. again threatened to cut off its financing for the UN should the vote go ahead.
+The Arab states agreed not to press the resolution, but demanded that the U.S. promise not to threaten the UN with financial sanctions again.

 Many of the early statements of recognition of the State of Palestine were termed ambiguously.
 In addition, hesitation from others did not necessarily mean that these nations did not regard Palestine as a state.
 This has seemingly resulted in confusion regarding the number of states that have officially recognized the state declared in 1988.
 Numbers reported in the past are often conflicting, with figures as high as 130 being seen frequently.
-In July 2011, in an interview with Haaretz, Palestinian ambassador to the United Nations, Riyad Mansour claimed that 122 states had so far extended formal recognition.
+In July 2011, in an interview with Haaretz, Palestinian ambassador to the UN, Riyad Mansour claimed that 122 states had so far extended formal recognition.
 At the end of the month, the PLO published a paper on why the world's governments should recognize the State of Palestine and listed the 122 countries that had already done so.
 By the end of September the same year, Mansour claimed the figure had reached 139.

+Since the outbreak of the Gaza war, several Western and Caribbean states began recognizing Palestine.
+In May 2024, Ireland, Norway, and Spain recognized Palestine as a coordinated effort.
+In an effort led by France, several more Western states recognized Palestine just before the general debate of the eightieth session of the UN General Assembly in September 2025.
+This move included recognition from G7 states for the first time (Canada, France, and the UK), and was described as a "historic diplomatic shift".
+Additionally, a one-day summit was organized on 22 September, one day before the general debate began, by France and Saudi Arabia to discuss the two-state solution.